alexander-frank-identity/alexander-frank-identity/README.md

   <img src="banner1.png" alt="Identity & Access Management Banner" width="100%">
 </p>

 I specialize in **Identity & Endpoint Security** with a focus on Microsoft Entra ID, Conditional Access, and Intune Endpoint Management.

-My goal is simple: ensure only compliant devices and verified users get access to company resources — strictly based on **Zero Trust** principles.
+My goal is simple: ensure only compliant devices and verified users get access to company resources, strictly based on **Zero Trust** principles.

----
+-

 ### 🛠️ What I Do